KohakuBlueleaf/HakuRiver/README.md

 It provides resource allocation (CPU/memory limits), multi-node/NUMA task submission, and status tracking, making it ideal for research labs, small-to-medium teams, home labs, or development environments needing simple, reproducible distributed task execution without the overhead of complex HPC schedulers.

+## Introduction to HakuRiver

+### Problem Statement

+Researchers and small teams often face a challenging middle ground when working with a modest number of compute nodes (typically 3-8 machines).
+This creates an awkward situation:

+- **Too many machines** to manage manually with SSH and shell scripts
+- **Too few machines** to justify the overhead of complex HPC schedulers like Slurm
+- **Unsuitable complexity** of container orchestration systems like Kubernetes for simple task distribution

+You have these powerful compute resources at your disposal, but no efficient way to utilize them as a unified computing resource without significant operational overhead.

+### Core Concept: Your Nodes as One Big Computer

+HakuRiver addresses this problem by letting you treat your small cluster as a single powerful computer, with these key design principles:

+- **Lightweight Resource Management**: Distribute command-line tasks across your nodes with minimal setup
+- **Environment Consistency**: Use Docker containers as portable virtual environments, not as complex application deployments
+- **Seamless Synchronization**: Automatically distribute container environments to runners without manual setup on each node
+- **Familiar Workflow**: Submit tasks through a simple interface that feels like running a command on your local machine

+> Docker in HakuRiver functions as a virtual environment that can be dynamically adjusted and automatically synchronized.
+You can run dozens of tasks using the same container environment, but execute them on completely different nodes.

+### How It Works

+1. **Environment Management**: Create and customize Docker containers on the Host node through interactive shells
+2. **Package & Distribute**: The environment is packaged as a tarball and stored in shared storage
+3. **Automatic Synchronization**: Runner nodes automatically fetch the required environment before executing tasks
+4. **Parallel Execution**: Submit single commands or batches to run across multiple nodes, with each task isolated in its own container instance

+This approach aligns with the philosophy that:

+> For a small local cluster, you should prioritize solutions that are "lightweight, simple, and just sufficient."
+You shouldn't need to package every command into a complex Dockerfile - Docker's purpose here is environment management and synchronization.

+HakuRiver is built on the assumption that in small local clusters:

+- Nodes can easily establish network communication
+- Shared storage is readily available
+- Doesn't require autehntication or the complexity can be minimized
+- High availability and fault tolerance are less critical at this scale

+By focusing on these practical realities of small-scale computing, HakuRiver provides a "just right" solution for multi-node task execution without the administrative burden of enterprise-grade systems.

 ---

 ## 🤔 What HakuRiver Is (and Isn't)